Northern United States: American Civil War

 During the American Civil War (1861–1865), the Northern states comprised the U.S. states that supported the United States of America, referred to as the Union.
 In this context, "the North" is synonymous with the Union, while "the South" refers to the states that seceded from the U.S. to form the Confederate States of America.

 There is, however, some historical disagreement as to exactly which states comprised the North in the context of the Civil War as five slave-holding states largely remained with the Union: the southern border states of Missouri, Kentucky, West Virginia, Maryland, and Delaware, along with the disputed Indian Territory, though Missouri and Kentucky had dual competing Confederate and Unionist governments with the Confederate government of Kentucky and the Confederate government of Missouri and the Confederacy controlled more than half of Kentucky and the southern portion of Missouri early in the war.
 The Confederacy largely lost control in both states after 1862; depending on the source, some of these states and territories may be included in either region.

 Geography

-Geographically, the term includes the U.S. states and regions of the United States of America that are located across the northernmost part of the country.
-It includes states along the Canada–United States border.

-Census Bureau

-The United States Census Bureau divides some of the northernmost United States into the Midwest Region and the Northeast Region.
-The U.S. Census Bureau also includes the northernmost states of the Northwest, that are within the West Region.